 Background

-The CoViD-19 pandemic has demonstrated the crucial importance of high-quality Emergency Departments (EDs) in ensuring the best care to patients.
-Indeed, the first clinical evaluation in the ED is essential to decide on appropriate treatments and hospitalisation.
-Likewise, the first treatments provided in the ED are often essential to guarantee the best possible outcome.
+The CoViD-19 pandemic demonstrated the crucial importance of high-quality Emergency Departments (EDs) in ensuring the best care to patients.
+Indeed, the initial clinical evaluation in the ED is essential for deciding on appropriate treatments and hospitalisation.
+Likewise, the initial treatments provided in the ED are often essential to ensure the best possible outcome.